What is the average size of a hybrid pathway cohort of a DPT class?

 Yes.
 There are a limited number of competitive, merit-based scholarships awarded to students throughout the three-year program.
 All incoming students are considered for these awards, and there is no need to submit a formal application.
 In past years, 10 to 15 incoming students were awarded scholarships ranging from $5,000 to $10,000.
 Scholarships are awarded to second- and third-year students based on their meritorious academic and clinical performance.

-Does the hybrid DPT program give priority or apply different tuition rates to in-state applications?
+Does the DPT program give priority or apply different tuition rates to in-state applications?

 No. USC is a private university and does not give priority nor apply reduced tuition rates to in-state applications.